maneatingape/kos-miscellaneous-scripts/README.md

 # Description

-Collection of miscellaneous kOS scripts.
-Feel free to use the content of the scripts directly or as inspiration.
+Collection of miscellaneous [kOS](https://ksp-kos.github.io/KOS/) scripts for the game [Kerbal Space Program](https://www.kerbalspaceprogram.com/), covering diverse topics such as PID controllers, Orbital Mechanics and Vector Maths.

-These scripts were written for kOS version 1.2.0 or later but may work on earlier versions.
+Written by [ManEatingApe](https://forum.kerbalspaceprogram.com/index.php?/profile/151354-maneatingape/) and published under the permissive MIT license, so feel free to use the content of the scripts either directly or as inspiration.
+The scripts were written for kOS version 1.2.0 or later but may work on earlier versions.

 # Scripts

 ## [around_v1.ks](https://github.com/maneatingape/kos-miscellaneous-scripts/blob/master/around_v1.ks)

 Created for the [Around the World in 80 minutes](https://forum.kerbalspaceprogram.com/index.php?/topic/190374-around-the-world-in-80-minutes-original-done/) challenge.
-[Video of entry](https://vimeo.com/38275748)
+[Video of entry](https://vimeo.com/382757485)

 This script flies a plane westwards at a constant height and speed, then lands it on the KSC runway.
 PID loops are used to control the plane's speed, direction and altitude.